This is primarily a teaching dance, but will also be used for some performances.

 Shoulders (basic version)

-15-16 Turn (in).
+15-16 TURN (in).
 Swords come down on the inside shoulder and the dancers turn inwards to end up going the other way round the circle. ie. They are now going anti-clockwise.

 Repeat the same set of moves 1-14, but turn inwards to face clockwise on 15-16 and open into a ring. (ie. this replaces the final ‘inside shoulder’)

-Circle 16 – Start large and gradually make the circle a bit smaller (this makes the ‘over own sword’ move easier)
+Start large and gradually make the circle a bit smaller (this makes the ‘over own sword’ move easier)

 Over Own Sword (aka Snake)